 Think of it like this.
 If you had enough money to meet the minimum staking requirement (which most people don’t) then you can guarantee yourself a very good return on your investment.
 Those who have the most money will always have the best chance of winning the reward, making the rich richer.

-However, this is almost no different to the Proof of Work consensus mechanism, whereby wealthy miners can simply purchase thousands of ASIC devices.
+However, this is almost no different from the Proof of Work consensus mechanism, whereby wealthy miners can simply purchase thousands of ASIC devices.

 The second concern that some people have about Proof of Stake is that it allows people to verify transactions on multiple chains, which Proof of Work doesn’t.
 The reason this could be an issue is that it might allow a hacker to perform a double-spend attack.